Mendiola Street

-Mendiola Street (simply known as "Mendiola") is a short thoroughfare in Manila, Philippines.
-The street is named after Enrique Mendiola, an educator, textbook author, and member of the first Board of Regents of the University of the Philippines.
-As a street close to Malacañang Palace, the President of the Philippines' official residence, it has been the site of numerous and sometimes bloody demonstrations.
+Mendiola Street (or simply "Mendiola") is a short thoroughfare in Manila, Philippines.
+The street is named after Enrique Mendiola, the pedagogue, author of textbooks, educator and member of the first Board of Regents of the University of the Philippines.
+As a street leading to Malacañang Palace, the President of the Philippines' official residence, it has been a convergence area of numerous and sometimes bloody demonstrations.

 On the north end of the street is the Don Chino Roces Bridge, named in honor of Chino Roces, a well-known figure during the Philippines' Martial Law years.
 (An illuminated street sign above the intersection of Recto and Mendiola erroneously refers to the latter street as Chino Roces Avenue).

 Mendiola Street starts at the intersection of Legarda Street and Claro M. Recto Avenue and ends at Jose Laurel Street, just outside Malacañang Palace.
-Four colleges and universities which form a part of the University Belt are on Mendiola Street.
+Four colleges and universities forming part of the University Belt are on Mendiola Street.

 To protect Malacañang Palace, the part of Mendiola Street that starts at the sentinel gate in front of the College of the Holy Spirit and La Consolacion College Manila is closed to vehicles.
 Vehicles are diverted to Concepcion Aguila Street, a narrow side street that passes through residential areas of San Miguel district.

+In addition, Mendiola Street is extended southward from the street's main segment across the Pasig River as Mendiola Extension, running linearly through Malacañang Park and as a short street in Paco.
+This is a result of the street being initially planned to run further south up to Pandacan but was only partially realized.

 Protests

-Mendiola Street has frequently been the site of often violent confrontations between protesters and government troops protecting Malacañang Palace:
+Mendiola Street has been the site of often violent confrontations between protesters and government troops protecting Malacañang Palace:

 1970

-During the administration of Ferdinand Marcos, Mendiola Street was the site of the "Battle of Malacañang" or "The Battle of Mendiola Bridge", a confrontation between student demonstrators and police forces that occurred on January 30, 1970.
-The confrontation resulted in the deaths of four student demonstrators.
+During the administration of Ferdinand Marcos, Mendiola Street was the site of the "Battle of Malacañang" or "The Battle of Mendiola Bridge", a confrontation between student demonstrators and police forces that occurred during the First Quarter Storm on January 30, 1970.
+The confrontation resulted in the deaths of four student demonstrators and two bystanders.

+1983

+On September 21, 1983, breakaway protesters from the "National Day of Sorrow" rally, organized to commemorate the 11th anniversary of the declaration of martial law and condemn the assassination of Ninoy Aquino, which occurred on August 21, went to Mendiola Street, where marines and firemen were stationed, initiating a standoff that resulted in the deaths of 11 people, seven of whom were protesters.

 1987

 On January 22, 1987, crowd control troops opened fire on a protest rally of about 10,000 peasant farmers demanding "genuine" land reform from then-President Corazon Aquino.
-Thirteen of the protesters were killed and hundreds were injured in the incident now known as the Mendiola massacre.
+Thirteen of the protesters were killed, and hundreds were injured in the incident now known as the Mendiola massacre.